 ‘Upper Dolpo Trekking is an adventure around Nepal’s wildest region within scenic Far North-West Himalayas’

-Upper Dolpo Trekking takes you out of this world beyond your imagination a beautiful country to experience an adventure of a lifetime to around the wildest and remote parts around Far North-Western Himalayas of Nepal.
+upper Dolpo Trekking takes you out of this world beyond your imagination a beautiful country to experience an adventure of a lifetime around the wildest and remote parts of the Far North-Western Himalayas of Nepal.

-Few worldwide people might have heard or read in a book about Upper Dolpo Trekking; the famous classic novel ‘Snow-Leopard’ by Peter Mathessian an American author published this novel in the mid-1980’ after he explored this wonderful area of Upper and Inner Dolpo.
+Few worldwide people might have heard or read a book about Upper Dolpo Trekking; the famous classic novel ‘Snow-Leopard’ by Peter Mathessian an American author published a novel in the mid-1980’ after he explored this wonderful area of Upper and Inner Dolpo.

 Day 01: Arrival in Kathmandu and transfer to hotel.

 Day 02: In Kathmandu with a half-day tour and fly to Nepalgunj city.